christiandavid/movy-native/README.md

 From the my list tab we can see all the movies that we have marked as favorites. see details and watch the trailer.

 #### Search
-From the search tab we can search among the most recognized movies
+From the search tab we can search among the most recognized movies, the search includes pagination.

 ![search3](https://user-images.githubusercontent.com/65427911/113658075-f66a7500-9664-11eb-9a03-80db2c1250da.gif)